chaoss/wg-metrics-development/focus-areas/time/change-request-closure-ratio.md

 Question:  Is the project keeping up with change requests?

-## Description
-This metric evaluates if the project is handling change requests (e.g., pull requests / merge requests) in a timely fashion by measuring the ratio between the total number of open change requests during a time period versus the total number of change requests closed in that same period.

-## Objectives
-Attention to the project’s Change Request Closure Ratio has numerous benefits for open source projects: contributors benefit from getting a decision about their contribution and change requests are less likely to have merge conflicts if they are dealt with more quickly.
-This metric also provides insight for:

-- Understanding whether a project has enough maintainers to keep up with change requests.
-- Encouraging maintainers to close change requests that will not be merged, even when this might involve difficult conversations.
-- Monitoring long closure times or neglected change requests which may be a barrier to contribution for participants from underrepresented groups.

-## Implementation
+## Overview

-The change request closure ratio is measured by comparing the total number of open change requests during a specified time period with the number of closed change requests during the same time period.
-More specifically, the ratio is calculated as the number of closed change requests divided by the number of open pull requests during the same time period.
-Projects that are keeping up with change requests will have a ratio approaching 1, which indicates that the project is closing most or all of their open pull requests.
+TThe Change Request Closure Ratio measures the efficiency of a project in handling change requests.
+It is calculated by dividing the number of closed change requests by the total number of open and closed change requests during a given period.
+A high ratio indicates that changes are addressed promptly, which indicate  a positive contributor experience and maintaining project momentum.
+A low ratio might suggest insufficient maintainers, an overburdened team, or a backlog of neglected requests.
+This metric informs health and sustainability by revealing potential bottlenecks in the project's workflow.
+It helps identify areas where additional resources or process improvements are needed to ensure the project's continued viability.
+Additionally, a low ratio might indicate a lack of diversity and inclusion, as participants from underrepresented groups may be discouraged by long wait times or neglected requests.

+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

+### Data Collection Strategies
+- Data collection via  Augur
+- Data collection via Grimorilab

 ### Filters (optional)
 * Date ranges (e.g., past 90 days, past year)